 PROGRAM GOALS INCLUDE:

 Since its inception in 2006, RAISE has served more than 200 adolescents aged 12–17 from Berkshire County.
 Following their RAISE program experiences, students report that they find the museum a peaceful and comforting place, and many express the desire to go back because they feel a sense of personal ownership.
-Participants feel accepted and cared about without being judged, and their experiences are as priceless as the works in the Clark's collection.
-The recidivism rate for RAISE program graduates is very low, illustrating the power of art to change lives.
+Court personnel report that the recidivism rate for RAISE program graduates is close to zero, illustrating the power of art to change lives.

 The RAISE program has won many national and international awards, and the curriculum has been shared with other museums in the U.S. and across the world.